MachineLearningMike/Mozaic_Architecture/Architecture/Architectrue.md

 <br>

 We have identified vaults through their surrounding modules interacting with them.
-The external actors in the following use case diagram, together with their interactions with vaults are already describled above.
+The external actors in the following use case diagram, together with their interactions with vaults are already described above.
 We can now explore the use cases of vault.

 <p align="center">
   <img src=".\Vault use cases 1.0.PNG" width="1280" title="vault use cases">